DISCLAIMER:

 Janeway cut her off with a

 wave of her hand.
-She was not going to
+She wasn't going to

 change her mind.
 Chakotay was in her

 past.
-The surf and the sand was all that
+The surf and the sand were all

 The water was refreshing, the